yeoman/yeoman/docs/cli/build.md

 * Creating an Application Cache manifest via Confess.js
 * Using revision filenames or oldernames

-We finally publish an optimized version of your application to your project directory so that it can be deployed to production right after.
+When you run `yeoman server`, we generate an `intermediate` build directory for your project, containing compiled versions of your Compass and CoffeeScript files as well as all of the other files needed to preview your application.
+Running `yeoman build` creates a `publish` directory which has completely optimized version of your application that can be deployed to staging.

+### Build targets

 Yeoman supports a number of build targets to be used with `yeoman build`.
 To implicitly pass the `default` target one would run `yeoman build:default` for example.
 The complete